Blog Legally: 5 Legal Pages Your Website MUST Have

 The 5 Legal Pages Your Blog Must Have So You Can Blog Legally

 Note that you must not copy and paste the legal pages from other blogs and websites!
 This is a crime and you can be sued by the website owner or the lawyer/service that wrote the legal page.
-Furthermore, the legal page of another website is of no use to you!
+Furthermore, another website’s legal page is useless to you!
 It won’t help you to blog legally as each case is different.
 You need specific protection for your case and your website.

-And one more thing: do not write these legal documents yourself if you’re not a lawyer (which I assume you aren’t if you’re reading this article).
+And one more thing: do not write these legal documents yourself if you’re not a lawyer (which I assume you aren’t since you’re reading this article).

 You bet that you will leave holes in the document that could get you into tricky situations in the future.